agrastiOs/Ultimate-TF2-Visual-Fix-Pack/README.md

 * Some weapons with missing LODs and bad smoothing have been fixed.
 * Fixed many weapons missing glows when critical hit boosted.
 * Fixed Dragon's Fury to not be as laggy and blinding, also particle size now correctly is like the hitbox size and visually improved.
 * Fixed Pyro flames being blinding and ugly (now in Pre-JI style), and them just breaking completely sometimes.
+Crit flames have also been improved so the vapor is no more completely separate from the flames.
 * Heavy's miniguns have good looking shells now, not the orange squares.
 * Muzzleflashes have been improved, for example Minigun's is similar to the pre-mid2012 one and pistol/revolver's flashes no longer lag behind and are more solid/locked.
 * Explosions have been improved, they look slightly better and have less annoying smoke with shorter lifetime and more transparency.
 Additionally a new Rocket/Sticky Jumper explosion has been made that fits the Jumper theme.